SEEN FROM THE OUTSIDE

 But mostly, I discovered.

 Why I went there, why did I get off at that underground station and not the other one, why did I turn left and not right, why did I decide to wander about certain streets and not others?
 ‘Just because’ is the best short answer I can give.
-There are several Londons that I could have explored but I have negotiated, however sketchily, between these expected narratives and demands and my own, albeit somewhat unarticulated, sense of direction.
+There are several Londons that I could have explored.
+Instead, I have negotiated, sketchily perhaps, between the expected narratives of psychogeography and social documentary and my own, somewhat unarticulated, sense of direction where these wanderings should lead.

 A few themes emerged along the way.
 In line with my political stance I photographed council estates as well as war memorials.
 I dropped the latter quite quickly because these monuments speak their own message so loudly.
 Early on I began to photograph bicycles, first unconsciously having formed an interest in them.
 I now know that I notice and photograph bicycles because they remind me of a few friends of mine who cycle in London.
-On similar note, I photograph dogs whenever and wherever the opportunity presents itself, simply because I love them, and therefore a few are included in this archive too.
+I also photograph dogs whenever and wherever the opportunity presents itself.

 Because I live in Greenwich, it and its surroundings are treated with the luxury of familiarity.
 I have photographed there in all seasons and times of the day.
 I have attempted to photograph extensively but nevertheless, there are areas that aren’t represented.
 I wanted to take photographs in and around Brixton, for example, but when I got there the weather didn’t allow many to be taken.
 On another occasion, when I got lost in a residential area in West London, I realised that it would be pointless to venture into Ealing.
 One image of a row of terrace houses would do.
 This unsuccessful day, however, crystallised the nuances that make this poetic survey what it is.
 My decision to photograph what ultimately interests me is unfair but non-negotiable.